petkopara/PetkoparaCrudGeneratorBundle/README.md

 The bundle adds few new parameters compared to the doctrine crud generator, to control all of the new features.

 * `--filter-type` - Which filter type to use.
 There is three options:
   * input - To use Multi Search input.
-This is the default option.
   * form - To use Lexik form filter.
   * none - Will not generate any filter code.